jhelvy/distillery/README.md

-[Open an issue](https://github.com/jhelvy/distillery/issues) and note your site `name`, the `url` to your site, and url to the `source` code and we’ll add it to the showcase!
+[Open an issue](https://github.com/jhelvy/distillery/issues) and note your site `name`, the `url` to your site, and url to the `source` code and we’ll add it to the showcase\!

 ### Method 2